 Question: My foundation tends to turn orange by mid-day.
 Why does this happen and what can I do to prevent it?

-The “orange-face” phenomenon you are referring to is known as oxidization.
+The “orange-face” phenomenon you are referring to caused by oxidization.
 It happens when the oils in your skin or foundation is interfering with the pigments, causing the color to intensify and turn orange, or in some cases, a shade or two darker.
-I too have fallen victim to oxidization before, especially with MAC foundations.
+I too have fallen victim to oxidization before, especially with M·A·C foundations.
 So what can you to prevent this?

 • Use a primer.
 Primers can act as a barrier between your skin and the makeup, making it less likely for the oils to interfere with your makeup.

-* Always moisturize, even if you have oily skin.
-When your skin is dehydrated, it tends to secrete more oils.
+• Always moisturize, even if you have oily skin.
+When your skin is dehydrated, it tends to produce more oils.
 Just make sure you use an oil-free moisturizer.

-* If possible, try to test out the foundation before buying to minimize any unpleasant surprises.
+• If possible, test drive the foundation before buying to minimize any unpleasant surprises.

 Have you ever experienced oxidization?
 Tell us your experience and your tips on how to prevent it!